The Real Adventures of Jonny Quest: Characters

 Peter Lawrence described Jonny as a "hero in training" on the cusp of adulthood.
 He remarked that Jonny possessed "a straight-ahead, right-on attitude" free of introspection or self-doubt.
-At age 14, Jonny was a confident problem-solver prone to getting in trouble.
+At age 14, Jonathan "Jonny" Quest was a confident problem-solver prone to getting in trouble.
 Writers framed him as more an intuitive thinker than an intellectual and created tension by contrasting his father's academic leanings with Jonny's affinity for Race's daring lifestyle.
 Jonny inherited his father's driving curiosity (rendering him a "walking query"), as well as his mother's "restless, adventurous spirit".
 Takashi designed Jonny to be lean, wiry, athletic, and coordinated.
 Creative directors centered episodes around Jonny; Seibert summarized the shift:

 We decided to make the show more Jonny-centric.
 If you analyze the original show, you'll see it's really the Dr. Quest and Race show.
 Jonny was just hanging out—after all, what can a 10-year-old do?
 He can't even ride his bike out of the neighborhood.

-Hadji, age 16, became Dr. Quest's personal assistant, lacking his mentor's formal education but sharing his burning interest in archaeology, anthropology, and the paranormal.
+Hadji Singh, age 16, became Dr. Quest's personal assistant, lacking his mentor's formal education but sharing his burning interest in archaeology, anthropology, and the paranormal.
 A Hindu and yogi, he held a fatalistic attitude towards the show's drama, reacting to situations "from the philosophical point of view that everything is as it's supposed to be".
 Hadji often used wise aphorisms, taken from diverse cultures and sources and sometimes baffling Jonny.
 Lawrence cut Hadji's classic telekinesis to align his abilities with realistic yogi practices.
 "He doesn't say things like 'Sim, Sim Sala Bim' anymore", season one voice actor Michael Benyaer explained.
 "The writers and producers actually researched the actual yogic powers.
 He can do more plausible stuff.
 There is an episode where Hadji pretends to stop his breathing so that the bad guys think he is dead."
 Takashi drew Hadji taller and thinner than his classic counterpart.